devab2081/ethical-hacking-learning-daily-log/Day-10/notes.md

-# Personal Notes – Day 10
+### Personal Notes

-- Short points
-- Things to revise
-- Important reminders
+- Tools help speed up security testing
+- Concepts are more important than tools
+- Permission is mandatory before using tools
+- Ethical usage is very important